Mini-overview of Low Carbon Homes East 2019, Ipswich

 Antony Littlechild, Programme Manager, Low Carbon Dorset

-“Hosting Low Carbon Homes in Brighton is important to us locally, and nationally, as we all work towards reducing carbon emissions and associated fuel poverty.
-Clean Growth UK looks forward to contributing to the programme and to welcoming delegates to our University of Brighton campus.”
+"Hosting Low Carbon Homes in Brighton is important to us locally, and nationally, as we all work towards reducing carbon emissions and associated fuel poverty.
+The Green Growth Platform looks forward to contributing to the programme and to welcoming delegates to our University of Brighton campus.”

 David Walton, Programme Manager, Suffolk Climate Change Partnership

-Jon Sawyer, Director of Housing and Residential Growth, Manchester City Council
+Jon Sawyer, Head of Housing & Residential Growth, Manchester City Council